Understanding Cat Food Labels: What Every Cat Owner Should Know

 5) The AAFCO Statement

-Look for wording like: “This food is formulated to meet the nutritional levels established by the AAFCO Cat Food Nutrient Profiles.”
-That means the diet is complete and balanced for a stated life stage (growth/kitten, adult maintenance, or all life stages).
+Look for an adequacy statement such as: “This food is formulated to meet the nutritional levels established by the AAFCO Cat Food Nutrient Profiles for [life stage].”

 6) Life Stage: Kitten, Adult, Senior